20 Signs You're From Michigan

-This is sort of true, the weather can change quite rapidly here in Michigan.
+This is slightly true; the weather can change quite rapidly here in Michigan.

 - 4th of July celebrations are held indoors because of the cold

 Not true except maybe far, far north like the UP.
-It gets really hot here, summer days can reach into the 80s and 90s particularly in July and August.
+It gets sweltering here, summer days can reach into the 80s and 90s mainly in July and August.

 This one does seem to be true.
-Summer is really nice, but it does take a while to heat up and then it only lasts for a few months and then gets really cold again.
+Summer is nice, but it does take a while to heat up, and then it only lasts for a few months and then gets cold again.